MyBord/mybord-server/docs/deployment.md

 In order to create a node.js server in Heroku, do the following:

+1. If you haven't done so already, authenticate with heroku by running `heroku login`.
-1. Make sure you have created the respective Prisma DB and instance and have all of the neccessary env vars, including the DB credentials as well as the Prisma endpoint.
+2. Make sure you have created the respective Prisma DB and instance and have all of the neccessary env vars, including the DB credentials as well as the Prisma endpoint.
-2. Go to the heroku dashboard and create a new app, and give it the appropriate name.
+3. Go to the heroku dashboard and create a new app, and give it the appropriate name.
-3. Make sure under the 'settings' tab, our heroku app has all the same config / env vars that is needed for the respective .env file.
+4. Make sure under the 'settings' tab, our heroku app has all the same config / env vars that is needed for the respective .env file.
-4. Add the env var `NODE_OPTIONS=--max_old_space_size=2560` to the list of our heroku env vars.
+5. Add the env var `NODE_OPTIONS=--max_old_space_size=2560` to the list of our heroku env vars.
 This allows us to increase our javascript application memory allocation and avoiding a javascript heap memory error.
 See [here](https://stackoverflow.com/questions/59205530/heroku-server-crashes-with-javascript-heap-out-of-memory-when-deploying-react) and [here](https://stackoverflow.com/questions/38558989/node-js-heap-out-of-memory).
+6. In your terminal, run the command `heroku labs:enable runtime-dyno-metadata -a <app_name>` with `app_name` being the respective name of the heroku app.
+Doing so will enable our node.js application access to runtime heroku metadata.
+For more information, see [here](https://devcenter.heroku.com/articles/dyno-metadata).

 ### B. Deploying a node.js application to Heroku